 Monday, 7 November 2016 08.30-10.30 Registration 09.00-10.00 Parallel Meetings

-14.00-16.00 Workshops These workshops tackle challenges related to current megatrends.
-Workshop leaders from varied fields will give an insight into how education and knowledge can help participants #WalkTheTalk.
+14.00-16.00 Workshops: Develop Possibilities These workshops tackle challenges related to current megatrends.
+Workshop leaders, each of them experts in their fields, will share their expertise and suggest ways how oikos can #WalkTheTalk.
 Topic: Climate Change

 Topic: Culture of Knowledge and Individualisation